Arranging a basic cremation or natural burial and conducting your own memorial service

 What help or advice is there on how to care for the deceased yourself?

-There are a number of organizations that provide guidance and support on how to care for the deceased yourself and how to conduct a home funeral.
-The National Home Funeral Alliance (NHFA) is a non-profit organization that has members across the United States that help educate and advocate for the rights of families to care for their own dead.
+Several organizations provide guidance and support on how to care for the deceased yourself and how to conduct a home funeral.
+The National Home Funeral Alliance (NHFA) is a non-profit organization with members across the United States that helps educate and advocate for families’ rights to care for their own dead.

-The Funeral Consumers Alliance (FCA) also supports families in their rights to conduct their own funeral services.
-The FCA has a useful resource page with links to all the organizations that can support families with a home funeral or family-directed funeral.
+The Funeral Consumers Alliance (FCA) also supports families’ right to conduct their own funeral services.
+The FCA has a helpful resource page with links to organizations that can help families with home or family-directed funerals.

-The Home Funeral Directory also provides a directory of funeral professionals and organizations listed by the state that can assist with a home funeral in your city.
-They also provide information about how to conduct a home funeral.
+The Home Funeral Directory also provides a directory of funeral professionals and organizations listed by state that can assist with a home funeral in your city and information about how to conduct one.

 Visit our Directory of Green & Natural Burial sites in the U.S. to locate a natural burial cemetery near you.